jclark-bcamp/book-search-engine/README.md

 # Book Search Engine

 ## Description
 This Book Search Engine is a fully functioning Google Books API search engine built with a RESTful API, and was then factored to use GraphQL with Apollo Server.
-The app was modified using the MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
+The app was built using MERN stack, with a React front end, MongoDB database, and Node.js/Express.js server and API.
 Users can create a profile and login to save and manage books.

 ## Installation
 1. Node.js